ondat/service/readme.md

 ...
 ```

 These tests serve as checks for the API itself, not for the programs implementing either end of the API.
-It might be useful, though, to see the simplest-possible implmentation of both the client (the `test_*.py` programs) and the server end (`mock_*.py`).
+It might be useful, though, to see the simplest-possible implementation of both the client (the `test_*.py` programs) and the server end (`mock_*.py`).